 by Steve Lipman –

-In my first blog: “Orchestrating the Right Fit,” I introduced the concept of overall fit as being the single most important aspect of selecting a college or university to attend.
+In my first blog: “How to Choose a Music School,” I introduced the concept of overall fit as being the single most important aspect of selecting a college or university to attend.
 That is, no one component should be the sole reason for attending an institution of higher learning.
 Attending college is a series of interactions and experiences spread over four or five years.
 By conservative estimates you will attend somewhere in the vicinity of 1450 hours of classes over eight semesters.
 When you account for outside activities –– social as well as educational –– you might spend perhaps 20,000 hours of your life in college.
 That’s a lot of time spent.
 It better feel right.
 It should be rewarding and comfortable.
 It should bring you closer to who you are, who you want to be –– as a musician, as a person, as a citizen of the world.

 Each of the components of “fit” described in the first installment, as well as a few others, could take up a whole blog by itself.
 So lets just tackle a few in brief –– some obvious, some less obvious –– just so you get the idea of how to approach this undertaking.